top of page

 VISUAL ARTISTS

-Redefining American Art
+Redefining the American Art World Through an Intersectional Lens

-The Chisholm Effect
+The Chisholm Effect—Black Women Rising

 In Volume 2, we learn about the first nationally-known Black women artists who played a huge role in establishing Black aesthetics in an art world that would not accept them.
 In the late nineteenth century, sculptor Edmonia Lewis was one of the first prominent Black women artists, and by the early twentieth century, women such as Augusta Savage, Meta Vaux Warrick Fuller, Alma Thomas, Laura Wheeler Waring, who emerged during the Harlem Renaissance, are well-documented.
 Readers learn about the first Black woman cartoonist Jackie Ormes, the political struggles of Elizabeth Catlett, and Betye Saar's defiance.
 A new generation of artists, like photographer Carrie Weems, Kara Elizabeth Walker, and Mickalene Thomas, have made inroads in the art world with major exhibitions, collector support, and gallery representation and gained auction records as never before, confirming what we knew all along—that Black women can create great art.